Friday, December 08, 2023

 One of the more difficult bits of the operation, other than getting snagged on reeds and dropping split shot, was hooking maggots.
 There were other options, but for a long time I was convinced that maggots were the superior bait and the only way to catch fish, which was, after all, the name of the game.
 I'd watched TV.
 I'd seen the worm on the hook.
 Everyone used maggots.
 Maggots were best.
 That's what I wanted.
 However, they were tricky to manipulate because they were alive and would writhe with activity when handled.
 You had to hold them quite firmly so you could hook them appropriately.
 At one end, they had a sort of rudimentary face, above which hung a small fleshy translucent hood, where it was ideal for the hook to go in.
 If you missed a bit and went through the face - that was still ok, good to go, chuck em in - but if you hooked them through the middle, they would ooze and quickly die.

 While I can't speak for them all, fish are - to make a generalisation - less interested in the shrivelled shell of a maggot.
 You're not catching any fish that way.
 It's that they're still alive, wriggling, doing the morbid death dance on the hook that appeals to the fish and gets them interested in the first place.
-With any luck, the fish isn't going to give it much further thought and will gobble the maggot whole along with the concealed hook, thus embedding it in the lip or throat of the fish and allowing it to be pulled ashore.
-It was all pretty savage, but it was also pretty cool how there were so many people doing it, and everyone sure was pleased when that guy caught that big one.
+With any luck, the fish isn't going to give it much further thought and will gobble the maggot whole, along with the concealed hook, thus embedding it in the lip or throat of the fish and allowing it to be pulled ashore.
+It was all pretty savage, but it was also pretty cool doing what the older guys were doing, and everyone sure was impressed when that guy caught the big one.
 It was smokes all round.

 But it was difficult work.
 I would sometimes get through several maggots before I had hooked one correctly and could finally cast my line.
 Sometimes I would talk to them, trying to get them to co-operate, reason with them that it was going to be better for both of us to do it this way or they could end up being hooked through the stomach by accident, and that's a horrible way to go.
 You'd get maggot juice all over your hands and there'd be nowhere to properly wash them, just reeds and pond water.
 This was man country, you see.
 Just wipe them on your trousers, shut up, and eat your cheese and ham sandwiches.
 I resented having life in my hands.
 It stank.
 Sometimes when the wind died down you would hear the maggots dry-rustling in the box next to you as you sat and waited.